ocr-d-modul-2-segmentierung/ocrd-pixelclassifier-segmentation/README.md

 ## Installation

-If you want to use GPU support, set the environment variable `TENSORFLOW_GPU`, otherwise leave it unset.
+If you want to use GPU support, set the environment variable `TENSORFLOW_GPU` to a nonempty value, otherwise leave it unset.
 Then:

 ```bash
 make deps